Document Bank of Virginia

 Context

-In 1806, the General Assembly placed restrictions on emancipation and required that once an enslaved Virginian was freed, he or she was required to leave the state within one year's time or Those who remained in the Commonwealth more than a year could be put on trial by the state, and if found guilty, would be re-enslaved and sold.
-Often, however, the law did not always operate to full effect.
-Some people petitioned the General Assembly to remain, some received permission from the local courts, and sometimes the community simply looked the other way.
+In 1806, Virginia's General Assembly passed a law that required enslaved people who had been freed after that date to leave the state within one year's time.
+Those who remained in the Commonwealth more than a year could be re-enslaved and sold.
+Often, however, the law did not always work as the state intended.
+Some people petitioned the General Assembly to remain in Virginia, some received permission from the local court where they lived, and sometimes the local community simply looked the other way.

 Standards